Statue becomes lightning rod for Australian nationalists

 Australian Prime Minister Malcolm Turnbull denounced the vandalism on a statement on his Facebook page that likened it to Stalinism.
 He said it was "part of a deeply disturbing and totalitarian campaign to not just challenge our history but to deny it and obliterate it."

-The curator of Sydney Living Museums Nicola Teffer disagrees.
+Independent curator and historian Nicola Teffer disagrees.

 "History is always under review," she told CNN.